pamolloy/Genutiv/README.md

 ### Code ###
 *   Add progress output for slow functions
+*   Organize file by creating a hierarchy.
+For example, place all JSON files in a single directory.
+*   Save all data structures with utf-8 encoding using json.dump with *ensure_ascii* set to **False**.

 ### Grammar ###
 *   Foreign proper nouns may be removed from the collection of nouns to be analyzed